Gravel, Adventure, Cyclocross Bikes – Buying Advice

 If you are racing cyclocross bikes then you will very likely need cyclocross tyres that are typically knobbly and 33c tyre width (this is the standard for official cyclocross racing at time of writing).
 On gravel and cyclocross bikes it is important to check the bike will allow the width of tyre clearance to accommodate your tyre width of choice.

-Do I Need Tubeless tyres?
+Do I Need Tubeless Tyres?

 A big question these days.
-A lot of gravel bikes will come either set up tubeless off the peg or 'tubeless ready', meaning that the wheels can be made tubeless by adding sealant, specific rim tape and valves.
-On a 'tubless ready' wheelset, they will usually come with tubeless tyres but it always worth checking.
-The benefits of tubeless are that small punctures will seal and for off-road riders, you can run the pressure lower to give more grip on the loose surfaces but not have the risk of ‘pinch flats'.
+A lot of gravel bikes will come either set up tubeless off the peg or ‘tubeless ready’, meaning that the wheels can be made tubeless by adding sealant, specific rim tape and valves.
+On a ‘tubeless ready’ wheelset, they will usually come with tubeless tyres but it always worth checking.
+The benefits of tubeless are that small punctures will seal and for off-road riders, you can run the pressure lower to give more grip on the loose surfaces but not have the risk of ‘pinch flats’.
 The downside to tubeless is that it can be quite messy if you do get a puncture or are changing the sealant.

 This tends to come down to a personal preference decision as most people are comfortable with tubes and how to change them at the side of the road.